kamalshkeir/kago/README.md

 	// CORS
-	// this is how to use CORS, it's applied globaly , but defined by the handler, all methods except GET of course app.POST(pattern string, handler kamux.Handler, allowed_origines ...string)
+	// this is how to use CORS, it's applied globaly , but defined by the handler, all methods except GET of course app.AllowOrigines(origines ...string) // allow origines global, can be "*" to allow all app.POST(pattern string, handler kamux.Handler, allowed_origines ...string)
 	app.POST("/users/post",func(c *kamux.Context) {
-		// handle request here for domain.com and domain2.com and same origin },"domain.com","domain2.com")
+		// allow origine for domain.com and domain2.com and same origin },"domain.com","domain2.com")

 	// CSRF